Solutions

 Cheaper for multi-channel fulfillment

-You can use FBA to fulfill sales from non-Amazon sales channels, such as your own site or marketplaces like eBay or Walmart, with the multi-channel fulfillment feature.
+FBA sellers can fulfill orders from non-Amazon sales channels, such as your own site or marketplaces like eBay or Walmart, with multi channel fulfillment.

 However, this is quite expensive, and not ideal if you’re moving a lot of product on other channels.